 - ISO 15765-4 CAN (29 bit ID, 250 kbit/s)

 The ELM327 is a PIC microcontroller that has been customized with ELM Electronics’ proprietary code.
-However you may have seen a number of different type of OBD tools that say that they have an ELM327 these are most likely clones and they have copied ELMs code and installed it on their own chips.
-This was possible as the first versions that ELM introduced were not protected so anyone could just take the code off them.
+However, you may have seen several types of OBD tools that say that they have an ELM327.
+These are most likely clones and they have copied ELM’s code and installed it on their own chips.
+The non-patented first versions of the ELM made it possible for anyone could just take the code off them.

-Now a number of these clones work fine and will do the job that is needed but you just need to make sure you buy from a reputable seller.
+Several clones work fine and will do the job that needed, but you just need to make sure you buy from a reputable seller.